geo-tp/Grove-LCD-RGB-Backlight-v5.0/README.md

 # Grove-LCD RGB Backlight v5.0 Library for MicroPython

 This library is designed to control the **Grove-LCD RGB Backlight V5.0** display using MicroPython.
-It provides features to manage text display on the screen and control the RGB backlight.

-## Features

-- Display text on the LCD screen
-- Manage the cursor
-- Control the RGB backlight
-- Support for automatic scrolling

 ## Installation